QMSforever/Causal-Inference/README.md

 ## Foundational Texts
 ### Foundational Texts (Beginner)
-1. **Rubin, D. B. (1978)**: "Bayesian Inference for Causal Effects: The Role of Randomization".
-A pioneering paper that advanced the Bayesian approach to causal inference, emphasizing the importance of randomization and laying foundational concepts for the Rubin Causal Model.
-2. **Mundlak, Yair.
+1. **Mundlak, Yair.
 (1978)**: "On the Pooling of Time Series and Cross Section Data".
-This paper discusses methodologies for combining time series and cross-sectional data, offering significant contributions to econometric analysis.
+This paper discusses methodologies for combining time series and cross-sectional data.
-3. **Nickell, Stephen.
+2. **Nickell, Stephen.
 (1981)**: "Biases in Dynamic Models with Fixed Effects".
 This paper explores the potential biases in dynamic models with fixed effects.
+3. **Wooldridge, Jeffrey M. (2001)**: Econometric Analysis of Cross Section and Panel Data.
+This text offers an in-depth exploration of methods applied to cross-sectional and panel data.
 4. **Hsiao, C. (2003)**: "Analysis of Panel Data".
 Detailed exploration of panel data analysis techniques.
 5. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
 Overview of methods for analyzing time-series cross-section data.
 6. **Beck, Nathaniel.
-(2008)**: Chapter "Time-Series Cross-Section Methods" in Oxford Handbook of Political Methodology, edited by Janet M Box-Steffensmeier, Henry E Brady, and David Collier, Oxford University Press.
-Beck discusses advanced methods in time-series cross-section analysis in political methodology.
+(2008)**: Chapter "Time-Series Cross-Section Methods" Methods in time-series cross-section.
 7. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.
 8. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
 Comprehensive introduction to econometrics with a focus on panel data analysis.

+### Introduction to Causal Inference (Beginner)
+1. **Rubin, D. B. (1978)**: "Bayesian Inference for Causal Effects: The Role of Randomization".
+A pioneering paper that advanced the Bayesian approach to causal inference, emphasizing the importance of randomization and laying foundational concepts for the Rubin Causal Model.

 ### Methodological Foundations (Intermediate)
 6. **Imbens, G. W., & Wooldridge, J. M. (2009)**: "Recent Developments in the Econometrics of Program Evaluation".
 Insightful overview of econometric methods for program evaluation, integral to causal panel data analysis.